LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-01-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC-part2.md

 ![Create_Machine_To_Machine_App](../images/Displaying-auth0-user-profiles-in-ASP.NET-Core-MVC_p2/CreateMachineToMachineApp.gif){:width="539px"}

 Notice how you can see the ClientSecret?
 That is something you should not be able to see.
-Luckily I have Rotated it which can be done in the client application.
+Luckily I have rotated it which can be done in the client application.

 ## Bind Auth0 API keys to ASP.NET Secret Manager ##